 The drawings are from the Royal Collection which contains the world’s finest collection of Leonardo’s works.

+This exhibition is one of twelve simultaneous shows across the UK.
+Exhibitions are also taking place in Belfast, Birmingham, Cardiff, Derby, Glasgow, Leeds, Liverpool, Manchester, Sheffield, Southampton and Sunderland.
 These exhibitions will be followed by major displays at The Queen’s Galleries in Buckingham Palace and the Palace of Holyroodhouse in Edinburgh.

 Come and embrace your own inner polymath in the knowledge that Leonardo was a genius but he also left loads of works unfinished too…